M.I.L.F. $

-"M.I.L.F. $" (pronounced "MILF Money") is a song recorded by American singer Fergie for her second studio album, Double Dutchess (2017).
-It was produced by Polow da Don and released as the second single from the record following "L.A.
-Love (La La)" on July 1, 2016 by will.i.am Music Group and Interscope Records.
+"M.I.L.F. $" (pronounced "MILF Money") is a song recorded by American singer Fergie for her second solo studio album, Double Dutchess (2017).
 It debuted at number 34 on the US Billboard Hot 100 with 65,000 in first-week sales.

 Composition

 Fergie was inspired to write the song after the birth of her son, Axl Jack.
 About its double meaning, she stated "Changing the acronym ["MILF: Moms I'd Like to Fuck"] is about empowering women who do it all.
 They have a career, a family, and still find the time to take care of themselves and feel sexy.
 With a wink of course."
-In a radio interview in the Zach Sang Show, Fergie said "I'm not running away from the fact that I am a mom [...]
+In a radio interview on Zach Sang Show, Fergie said "I'm not running away from the fact that I am a mom [...]
 So I'm just gonna embrace it in a funny way," adding "What new mom doesn't want to be called a 'MILF' even though it feels wrong to say because originally what it stood for?
 Everybody's following somebody so why not just make it 'Moms I'd Like to Follow'."